136th Armored Division "Giovani Fascisti": Tunisian Campaign

 The division participated in the Tunisian Campaign from beginning to end.
 The division had arrived at the Mareth Line on 25 January 1943 and with all other Italian and German units on the Mareth Line entered the Italian 1st Army on 23 February.
 On 6 March 1943 the Giovani Fascisti participated in the Battle of Medenine, and ten days later in the Battle of the Mareth Line.
 On 25 March the division retreated together with the other Axis forces to the prepared defensive position at Wadi Akarit.
 On 6–7 April 1943 the British Eighth Army broke through the Axis line in the Battle of Wadi Akarit and the Italian 1st Army was forced to withdraw Enfidaville.

 While the British Eighth Army and Italian 1st Army at Enfidaville remained static, to their North Allied forces overran German and Italian defenses and took Bizerte and Tunis.
-By 12 May 1943 the remaining 80,000 men of the Italian 1st Army were surrounded and the next day its commanding officer General Giovanni Messe surrendered his army to British General Bernard Freyberg.
+By 12 May 1943 the remaining 80,000 men of the Italian 1st Army were surrounded and the next day its commanding officer General Giovanni Messe surrendered his army to New Zealand General Bernard Freyberg.
 The Giovani Fascisti was officially declared lost on the 13 May 1943.